-An accredited high school built for real-world learning
+An accredited high school built for real-world, lifelong learning

-“Prisma lives by their promise that ‘learning should be hard-fun’.
-The choices, creativity, and challenge has pushed me to thrive academically.”
+“Prisma lives by their promise that ‘Learning should be hard fun’.
+The choices, creativity, and challenge have pushed me to thrive academically.”

 -Arden Z.